ros2/rclc/rclc/README.md

   dann wird klarer was mit den Daten wird
 - Aus dem Bild die Beschreibung löschen
 -->
-Another idea would be to activly request for IMU data only when a laser scan is received.
+Another idea would be to actively request for IMU data only when a laser scan is received.
 This concept is shown in Figure 7.
-Upon arrival of a laser scan mesage, first, a message with aggregated IMU samples is requested.
+Upon arrival of a laser scan message, first, a message with aggregated IMU samples is requested.
 Then, the laser scan is processed and later the sensor fusion algorithm.
 An Executor, which would support sequential execution of callbacks, could realize this idea.